 Move to Claude Projects if you find yourself wanting deeper analysis, better reasoning, or more flexibility than NotebookLM provides.

 Add Atlas if you want your research to accumulate into a connected knowledge base that grows more valuable over time.
-Try Atlas free and see how a knowledge workspace approach compares to conversation-based tools.
+Try Atlas and see how a knowledge workspace approach compares to conversation-based tools.

 The best researchers don't limit themselves to one tool.
 They build a research stack that matches their workflow.